Deployment

 Insert Our Web Component

-Add a <script> tag to your page to load the Embeddable custom element:
+Add the following to your page's <head> to load the Embeddable custom element:

 <script